I've wanted to adapt the EVS and V2 vacuum press systems for vacuum clamping for

-- Attach the filter to the brass pipe.
-The arrow on the top of the filter shows the correct direction of the vacuum flow.
+- Attach the filter head to the brass pipe.
+The arrow on the side of the filter shows the correct direction of the vacuum flow.
 It should be pointing towards the street elbow.
-In order to screw the filter assembly onto the brass pipe, you will have to temporarily remove the plastic filter cover, to clear the tie-down tab at the bottom of the latching foot valve assembly.
+Remember that the composite material is soft so be sure to avoid cross-threading as the fittings are attached.
 When the filter just becomes snug, continue tightening until the filter is parallel to the body of the foot valve as shown below.

 - Attach the brass barbed elbow to the remaining port on the filter.
 When tight, it should be facing upwards.

 - Attach the long brass street elbow to port "P" on the foot valve.
 When tight, the open port should be facing upward.